Paul Rooney (footballer)

-Paul Laurence Michael Rooney (born 22 March 1997) is an Irish professional footballer who plays as a defender for club Havant & Waterlooville.
+Paul Laurence Michael Rooney (born 22 March 1997) is an Irish professional footballer who plays as a defender for Northern Premier League Premier League side Stockton Town.

 He spent his early senior career in his native Ireland at St Patrick's Athletic and Bohemians before signing for the English club Millwall.
 He had a loan spell at Torquay United during the 2016–17 season and made a permanent switch to Colchester United in January 2018.
 He joined Bromley on a short-term loan deal in September 2018 and then Billericay Town on another loan in November 2018.
 He was released by Colchester at the end of his contract in the summer of 2019.